Top 10 Best Nursing Schools of 2023

 Choosing the Best RN Program for You

 Where you complete your RN program can help shape your future career in nursing and other health sciences.
 Your undergraduate degree can also influence which advanced practice degrees you choose to pursue later.

-First you have to choose between a bachelor of science in nursing (BSN) or an associate degree in nursing (ADN) program.
-More and more employers require new nurses to have a BSN, though many will also hire ADNs who agree to complete their BSNs over the next couple years.
+First, you have to choose between a bachelor of science in nursing (BSN) or an associate degree in nursing (ADN) program.
+More and more employers require new nurses to have a BSN, though many will also hire ADNs who agree to complete their BSNs over the next couple of years.

 You’ll also need to consider the economic side of each degree–in some cases, it may be more affordable to get your ADN so you can start working as a nurse, then enroll to get your BSN online and qualify for employer tuition assistance; but in other cases, it may actually be faster and more affordable to go straight for your BSN if that’s your ultimate goal